How do rugs help to keep your home warm in winter?

 Do rugs help in winter?

 Rugs help in winter because they keep your feet warm and dry, preventing uncomfortable cold or wet feet.
 These types of carpets also protect fragile surfaces from excessively cold temperatures.
-Rugs are important for wintertime because they can make the outdoors feel more cozy and warmer, keeping your surrounds well during the colder months.
+Rugs are essential for wintertime because they can make the outdoors feel cozier and warmer, keeping your surroundings well during the colder months.

 What is the warmest type of rug?

 The warmest type of rug is the shaggy rug.
-This type of rug has a lot of texture, meaning that it's not as smooth as other rugs, which can be a good thing for people who live in colder climates.
-But it doesn't have to just be used in cooler climates; if you set up your living room with some beautiful shaggy rugs, you'll find that they're just as warm and inviting in the summer time.
+This type of rug has a lot of texture, meaning it's not as smooth as other rugs, which can be suitable for people in colder climates.
+But it doesn't have to just be used in cooler climates; if you set up your living room with beautiful shaggy rugs, you'll find they're just as warm and inviting in the summertime.

-Wool carpets are our go-to carpet choice in the colder months because they're durable, natural and resilient.
-The best thing about wool is that it's naturally fire-retardant and resistant to mold, mildew and mites.
-It can also resist some of the harmful chemicals that other types as well as keep out allergens such as dust mites, snow, pollen and other particles.
+Wool carpets are our go-to carpet choice in the colder months because they're durable, natural, and resilient.
+The best thing about wool is that it's naturally fire-retardant and resistant to mold, mildew, and mites.
+It can also resist some harmful chemicals that other types and keep out allergens such as dust mites, snow, pollen, and other particles.
 Best part?
 Wool carpets are softening to the touch while you vacuum!
-So, if you're looking for a way to stay cozy indoors then a wool carpet is your best option!
+So, if you're looking for a way to stay cozy indoors, a wool carpet is your best option!

 Since they insulate the floor and stop heat loss, rugs increase the temperature of a space.
-Rugs and carpets are also significantly cosier than hardwood and tile flooring.
-Compared to smaller rugs, large area rugs offer higher insulation and better heat loss reduction.
+Rugs and carpets are also significantly cozier than hardwood and tile flooring.
+Large-area rugs offer higher insulation and better heat loss reduction than smaller ones.

 Pic Credits